Correlation-Assisted Quantized Charge Pumping: Appendix D: Technical Details

 For DMRG simulations performed in ITensor, ground states are calculated with maximum truncation error $10^{-8}$, and noise $10^{-10}$ added to the density matrix to facilitate convergence.

-To identify the OOBI phase transition points, we compute the ground state averages for orbital charge density wave correlators for a grid of interaction strengths, for system sizes of $48$ and $64$ sites.
+To identify the OOBI phase transition points, we compute the ground state averages for orbital charge density wave correlators for a grid of interaction strengths, for OBC systems of size $L = 48$ and $L = 64$ sites.
 The initial guess for critical interaction strength is computed by interpolating an intersection between these two curves.
 Then, an Adam optimizer is employed to minimize error with all scaled points from both system sizes fitted to one curve.
 The specific error function used assigns more weight to data near the critical point, reflecting the fact that the scaling should hold more closely as we approach criticality.
 DMRG yields very good data collapse when treated with the Ising critical exponents.
 We find that both qualitatively and quantitatively this holds for all $d$.
 In addition, for different values of $\tau$, the magnitude of the average correlations below and above the critical point change, but the phase transition behavior remains.
-We note that OOBI behavior does not show up for small systems, and only begins to appear at system sizes of $24$ unit cells.